Introduction

 All

-button (top right) to register a new iOS device.My iPad
+button (top right) to register a new iDevice.

 ") and its Unique Device Identifier (UDID).
-To display the UDID of a device:Continue
+To display the UDID of a device:- Plug your device into iTunes.

 , review your choices, and click Register